Invariant Policy Learning: A Causal Perspective: A Causal Framework for Multi-environment Contextual Bandits

 We are now ready to define contextual bandits with multiple environments. \begin{definition}[Multi-environment Contextual Bandits] Assume Setting~\ref{setting:scmfixed}.
-In a multi-environment contextual bandit setup, before the beginning of each round, the system is in an environment $e \in \mathcal{E}$ Then, the system generates a context $(X, U)$ and reveals only the observable $X$ and the environment label $e$ to the agent.
-Based on the observed context $X$, the agent selects an action $A$ according to the policy $\pi: \mathcalbf{X} \xrightarrow{} \Delta(\mathcal{A})$.
-The agent then receives a reward $R$, depending on the chosen action $A$ and on both the observed and unobserved contexts $(X, U)$.
+In a multi-environment contextual bandit setup, before the beginning of each round, the system is in an environment $e \in \mathcal{E}$.
+Then, the system generates a covariate vector $(X, U)$ and reveals only the observable $X$ and the environment label $e$ to the agent.
+Based on the observed covariates $X$, the agent selects an action $A$ according to the policy $\pi: \mathcalbf{X} \xrightarrow{} \Delta(\mathcal{A})$.
+The agent then receives a reward $R$, depending on the chosen action $A$ and on both the observed and unobserved covariates $(X, U)$.
 More precisely, we assume for all $i\in\{1,\ldots,n\}$ that $(X_i, U_i, A_i, R_i)$ are sampled independently according to $\P^{\pi_i, e_i}_{X, U, A, R}$ (see Setting~\ref{setting:scmfixed}).
 The training data contains data from environments in $\mathcal{E}^{\obs}$.
-When $\abs{\mathcal{E}^{obs}} = \abs{\mathcal{E}} = 1$, the setup reduces to a standard contextual bandit setup. \end{definition}

-In the multi-environment contextual bandit setup, the context variables on different rounds are not identically distributed due to the environment perturbations.
+When $\abs{\mathcal{E}^{obs}} = \abs{\mathcal{E}} = 1$, the setup reduces to a standard contextual bandit setup. \end{definition} In the multi-environment contextual bandit setup, the covariates on different rounds are not identically distributed due to changes in the environments.
 We can thus use this framework to model situations, where the test environments differ from training environments.
-The assumptions in Setting~\ref{setting:scmfixed} constrain how the environments affect the context and reward variables.
-Specifically, an environment $e$ can only perturb the distribution of the reward $R$ through altering the structural assignments of $X$.
-This constraint makes it possible to generalize information learned from one set of environments to another.
-In this formulation -- even though the full conditional distribution of the reward $\P^{\pi, e}_{R \mid X, U, A}$ is assumed to be fixed across environments -- the observable distribution $\P^{\pi, e}_{R \mid X, A}$ after marginalizing out the unobserved $U$ is not necessarily invariant.

-We illustrate this setting with the following example, which we will refer back to several times throughout this article.
+We illustrate this setting with the following example, which we will refer back to several times throughout the paper.